g-jensen/multimethodc/README.md

 ### Usage

-multimethodc only supports functions with a single parameter.
+multimethodc only supports creating functions with a single parameter.

 - `defmulti(return_type, function_name, dispatch_type, param_type, param_name)`
   - Put in header file to define a multimethod.